crosire/reshade/README.md

 2. Open the Visual Studio solution
 3. Select either the "32-bit" or "64-bit" target platform and build the solution (this will build ReShade and all dependencies).

-After the first build, a `version.h` file will show up in the [res](/res) directory.
-Change the `VERSION_FULL` definition inside to something matching the current release version and rebuild so that shaders from the official repository at https://github.com/crosire/reshade-shaders won't cause a version mismatch error during compilation.

 A quick overview of what some of the source code files contain:

 |File                                                      |Description                                                            |